Importing Initial Data¶

 $ ./manage.py importtournament --help

-- Assuming the command completes successfully without errors, you should double check the data in the Django interface, as described above in Editing the database.
+- Assuming the command completes successfully without errors, you should double check the data in the Django interface, as described above in Creating a tournament.
 In particular you should check that the Rounds have the correct draw types and that silent rounds have been marked correctly.

 importtournament on Heroku installs¶